Skip to main content

 Biography

-I am an Assistant Professor in Politics and Islam at the School of Government and International Affairs at Durham, where I work on the comparative politics of the Middle East.
-I have two current projects.
-First, I study the dilemmas of Islamism in the wake of the Arab uprisings, looking at the ambiguities and internal dynamics of contemporary Islamist mobilizations, with fieldwork funded by the British Academy/Leverhulme Trust and the Project on Middle East Political Science.
-Second, I write about the politics of protest in the Middle East through a comparative analysis of contentious politics.
+I am an Associate Professor in Politics and Islam at the School of Government and International Affairs at Durham, where I work on the comparative politics of the Middle East and North Africa.
+I have two main areas of interest.
+First, I study Islamist political parties, investigating the role of religion in political life.
+Second, I research the politics of protest.

 Before coming to Durham I spent three years as a Fellow by Examination at Magdalen College, Oxford.
 Previously, I worked as a foreign correspondent with the Guardian, with postings in Islamabad, Baghdad, Beirut, and Jerusalem.
 I have a BA in History from Cambridge and an MPhil in Modern Middle Eastern Studies and a DPhil in Oriental Studies from Oxford.
 I am a Fellow of the HEA.